TrevorMabrey/InventoryManagerSpringBoot/README.md

 added home button about.html - line 17 ```<a th:href="@{/mainscreen}" class="btn btn-primary btn-sm mb-3">Home</a>```

 ## -Task E-
-Add a sample inventory appropriate for your chosen store to the application.
-You should have five parts and five products in your sample inventory and should not overwrite existing data in the database. \

 \
 added 5 parts in BootStrapData.java - line 44-109 *template below*
 ```